dwadden/dygiepp/README.md

 ## Pretrained models

-We versions of DyGIE++ trained on SciERC and GENIA available.
+We have versions of DyGIE++ trained on SciERC and GENIA available.
 More coming soon.

 ### Downloads